Carl Samuelson (swim coach)

-Carl Samuelson swam freestyle for Springfield College and was the swim coach for Williams College from 1966 to 1999, where he led the team to 14 Men's New England Championships, and 13 Women's New England Championships.
+Carl R. Samuelson (October 15, 1931 – February 24, 2026) was an American swim coach.
+He competed for Springfield College specializing in freestyle and was the swim coach for Williams College from 1966 to 1999, where he led the team to 14 Men's New England Championships, and 13 Women's New England Championships.
 The Women's team were National NCAA Division III Champions three times, and the Men's team were in the top five NCAA finishes 10 times.
 In an exclusive honor, Samuelson was named to the College Swimming Coaches of America Association's (CSCAA) 100 Greatest Swim Coaches of the Century.

 Early life

-Samuelson grew up in Middletown, Connecticut where he attended Middletown High School.
+Samuelson grew up in Middletown, Connecticut, where he attended Middletown High School.
 As a Freshman, he had to convince his principal at Middletown to start a High School Swim Team in 1949.
 Despite having no swimming pool, Samuelson succeeded, and the school held meets and practices at a local YMCA pool.
 Samuelson also participated in Track and Field at Middletown High.

 At the Connecticut State Swimming Championship in New Haven in March 1950, he swam third for the Middletown High Tigers in the winning 200-yard freestyle relay, recording a combined team time of 1:43.4.
 At the Connecticut Central Interscholastic Swimming Championships in February 1950, his 200-yard freestyle relay team from Middlebrook High won the event and set a new record of 1:47.2, exciting the crowd in a very close race with rival Manchester High, who were overall winners in the meet.
 While at Middletown, he met his wife Nancy who was a student at Connecticut's Woodrow Wilson High.
 The couple would have three children, two girls and a boy.